 ProtoBuf

-Implements encoding and decoding classes to/from bytes using Proto2[https://developers.google.com/protocol-buffers/docs/proto] specification.
-It is typically used by constructing an application-specific instance, with configured specific behaviour and, if necessary, registered custom serializers (in SerializersModule provided by serializersModule constructor parameter).
+Implements encoding and decoding classes to/from bytes using Protocol buffers specification.
+It is typically used by constructing an application-specific instance, with configured specific behavior and, if necessary, registered custom serializers (in SerializersModule provided by serializersModule constructor parameter).
+Default encoding is proto2, although proto3 can be used with a number of tweaks (see the section below for details).

 Correspondence between Protobuf message definitions and Kotlin classes